Binomial test: Common use

 When there are more than two categories, and an exact test is required, the multinomial test, based on the multinomial distribution, must be used instead of the binomial test.

+Most common measures of effect size for Binomial tests are Cohen's h or Cohen's g.

 Large samples

 For large samples such as the example below, the binomial distribution is well approximated by convenient continuous distributions, and these are used as the basis for alternative tests that are much quicker to compute, such as Pearson's chi-squared test and the G-test.
 However, for small samples these approximations break down, and there is no alternative to the binomial test.